 Scope of the workshop

-The goal of this series of workshops is to bring together the leaders and young researchers in the ultrafast and attosecond communities to share our progress and goals towards the next generation of sources and their application to fundamental science.
-How will the pioneering experiments in the synthesis of multi-octave light transients be continued and expanded?
-How can the new generation of broadband parametric amplifiers with unprecedented combinations of average and peak power contribute, and what are the technical challenges in the way?
+The goal of this series of workshops is to bring together the leaders and young researchers in the ultrafast and spectroscopy communities to share our progress and goals towards the next generation of sources and their application to fundamental science.
 We hope to bring together the community to discuss the work to be done, and to share our progress as it unfolds with a trilogy of annual workshops, as follows:

 We hope that the growing community of researchers who share a passion for exploring the limits of light-matter interaction will join us in sharing our achievements and challenges in the coming years!